Becoming A More Creative Photographer

 Reality and the Photograph

-The point is that there’s reality and then there’s how you respond to and represent that reality.
+The point is that there’s reality and then there’s how you respond to and choose to represent that reality.

 Being alone in a forest could be a frightening experience for one person, and a liberating and/or deeply spiritual experience for another.
 The undeniable fact is that both individuals were present in the same forest.
 But it’s their perception of that forest that determines their experience and, as a result, their own, individual reality of that place and time.

 Don't agree.
-Fine, stopping using wide-angle and telephoto focal lengths; polarizing filters and all manner of software applications.
+Fine!
+Stop using wide-angle and telephoto focal lengths; polarizing filters and all manner of software applications.
 In fact put you camera down, whether it be digital or film based, because photography clearly is not for you.

 Your Own Creative Journey